IBM/transition-amr-parser/README.md

 | AMR3-joint-ontowiki-seed43            | amr3joint_ontowiki2_g2g-structured-bart-large-seed43.zip      |
 | AMR3-joint-ontowiki-seed44            | amr3joint_ontowiki2_g2g-structured-bart-large-seed44.zip      |

-### Future Releases
+### Upcoming Features

-The current release only supports model inference using python script; We will add training and evaluation script in future versions; interested users may refer to this repo for training and evaluation: [here](https://github.com/IBM/transition-amr-parser)
+The current release primarily supports model inference using Python scripts.
+In future versions, we plan to expand the capabilities of this package by:

-Additionally, Linux operating system and Python 3.8 are required environment now; future releases will also support MacOS and higher versions of python.

-Current and past releases:
+- Adding training and evaluation scripts for a more comprehensive user experience.
+Interested users can refer to the [IBM/transition-amr-parser](https://github.com/IBM/transition-amr-parser) repository for training and evaluation in the meantime.
+- Broadening platform support to include MacOS and higher versions of Python, in addition to the current support for the Linux operating system and Python 3.8.

+### Release History

-v1.0.0 correspond to v0.5.2 in [here](https://github.com/IBM/transition-amr-parser).
+- **v1.0.0**: This release corresponds to v0.5.2 in the [IBM/transition-amr-parser](https://github.com/IBM/transition-amr-parser) repository.

 ### Structured-BART